Eetezadi/datasciencecoursera/README.md

-# Coursera Data Science Repo
+# Coursera Data Science Repository

-This is a repository for all the code related to the Coursera Data Science Specialization
+This is a repository for all the code related to the Coursera Data Science Specialization.